blucoder206/holberton-system_engineering-devops/0x07-networking_basics/README.md

 # 0x07: Networking basics #0

+The propose of this project is understand the networks basics concepts.

 ## Tasks

-* 0. OSI model
+- 0. OSI model

-* 1. Types of network
+- 1. Types of network

-* 2. MAC and IP address
+- 2. MAC and IP address

-* 3. UDP and TPC
+- 3. UDP and TPC

-* 4. TCP and UDP ports
+- 4. TCP and UDP ports

-* 5. Is the host on the network
+- 5. Is the host on the network